 External Linking

-External linking means linking your content to other relevant and trustworthy websites.
-These links provide additional value to users and increase the credibility of your content.
+External linking is when your content links out to other relevant reputable websites.
+The external links offer an additional value to the user, as they establish your content’s trustworthiness.

 Meta Description Optimization